Some personal information

 In my brith town VLAARDINGEN, I was lucky to have two very good electronics shops, 'Dirk van de Bend' and 'P.M.
 Quakkelstijn'.
 At the house of P.M.
 Quakkelstijn you can still see his name on the above photo.
 He was a tall, grumpy old man.
 Later his son and wife, carried on the shop until 2010 or so, and they liked their work, and DIY people a lot more.
 Always when I was in the area, I payed them a visit, just to say hello.
 Today, both shops are gone.

-It is a very curious observation, these old Black and white TV have some extremely difficult working circuits, and it should be fun to restore those today.
-So you would expect, today DIY tube enthusiasts would be interested in those.
-But this was not so.
+It is a very curious observation, these old Black and white TV have extremely difficult circuits, and it should be fun to restore those today.
+So you would expect, DIY tube enthusiasts would be interested in those.
+But this is not so.
 You could buy them on Ebay still until the year 2010 for 25 Euro, full of "PL" series tubes.
 Then, as analog broadcasting was switched off around 2005 or so, you could still get analog signal via cable TV.
 So even if there was no TV radio transmission any more, you could still use then normally via the cable TV signal.
 Then, in 2016, analog TV signals were shut down permanently, and you had no more signal to watch TV.
 Strangely enough, these B&W TV's suddenly become "trendy" and the usual picking of the right brands and types was kicked off.
 Though the only way to watch TV on those, is to use an analog video recorder of the type which produces antenna signal.
 This gives me good hope for radio collectors, because in some years, FM broadcasting will also belong to the past.
-So once you can't use your FM Radio any more, those SABA and Telefunken Radios probably will get expensive.
+So once you can't use your FM Radio any more, those SABA and Telefunken Radios should become very expensive, by this strange logic.
+But I think that will happen. .

-Philips TV17TX210ALike this, I could get these defective TVs for free.
-Those older Philips types without printed circuit boards were in fact incredible good build quality, with a special made 800 Ohms loudspeaker.
+Philips TV17TX210AAnyway, I could get these defective TVs for free.
+The older Philips types without printed circuit boards were incredible build quality, with a special made 800 Ohms loudspeaker.
 The loudspeaker circuit worked without SE transformer directly on a PCL82 tube.
 Just look how amazing that worked, in order to get 800Ohms, the voice coil needs many windings, and has inductance.
 This inductance was used to make the tube circuit work and you need no plate choke.
-So amazing!
+Such a clever design!
 The TV cabinet acted as an open baffle, with lots of "damping stuff" inside.
 The sound quality of those old Philips TV's was remarkably good, because the sound channel was actually FM.
 The famous "mustard" caps from Philips, people pay high prices for NOS now, these TV's were stuffed with those.
-Let me tell you, these Caps were often the problem cause with circuits which don't like leakage.
-They were no good at all.
-If a circuit didn't work, and the tube itself was good, just replace the caps around the tube, gives a 90% chance on a successful repair.
+They were the standard problem makers, with circuits which don't like leakage.
+These mustard caps are no good at all.
+If a circuit didn't work, and the tube itself was good, just replace the caps around the tube, gives you a 90% chance on a successful repair.
 These TV's had a relatively long picture tube, so they could do with not so high acceleration voltage.
 It was only 16kV.
-These TVs suffered from cigarette smoke, as most living rooms in those days were as smoky as a gentleman's cigar club.
+They suffered from cigarette smoke, as most living rooms in those days were as smoky as a gentleman's cigar club.
 I remember everybody was smoking like crazy.
-Really everybody.
-And really like crazy.
-It was completely normal in those days.
-These TV chassis developed a lot of heat, and air circulation was high inside.
+My parents, my family, really everybody, smoked like crazy.
+It was completely normal.
+These TV chassis developed a lot of heat, and so air circulation was high inside.
 The smoke would build a brownish layer, combined with household dust.
-That layer was typical in all old TVs, it was a bit sticky, and somewhat attracted humidity, and a smeary layer attached to all wires and plastic parts.
+That layer was typical in all old TVs, it was a bit sticky, and it attracted humidity, creating a smeary layer attached to all wires and plastic parts.
 The old timers amongst us will sure remember this.
 If I see a picture of such a TV, I have that "smoky" smell in my memory still, which sticked on my hands after a repair.

 Those old Philips picture tubes, if good, had a very sharp picture, and were very bright too.
-Some of that sharpness disappeared at the introduction of color TV, as a color TV signal will not appear fully sharp on a B&W TV.
-This is due to the chrominance "color" signal not being separated from the video (luminance) signal, and it gets displayed like noise.
+The sharpness disappeared with the introduction of color TV, as a color signal can not appear fully sharp on a B&W TV.
+This is due to the chrominance "color" signal, which was later added to the the video (luminance) signal, and it would becomes visible as grey, dotted pattern, like noise.

-Looking back, these Philips TV's were milestones of miniaturization, and quality too.
-You may perhaps have succeeded re-adjusting an AM Super Radio, but that is in fact very difficult.
-Re adjusting a tube FM tuner, there are not many who can do that at all.
+Looking back, these Philips TV's were milestones of miniaturization, radio technique, and quality sure as well.
+I once succeeded re-adjusting an AM Super Radio, but it was very difficult.
+Re adjusting an FM tuner, I know some people can do it.
 But re-adjust the RF circuits of a TV?
-I know nobody who did so.
-But speaking about quality: That was never needed.
-99% of the problems were defective capacitors or tubes.
-You just needed find out which one.
+Forget it.
+But speaking about quality: They never needed adjustment!
+99% of the problems were defective capacitors, tubes, or a broken fuse.

-As a kid, I found these broken TVs were very easy to get for free.
-I only picked the Philips versions without PCB, and without understanding much about the details, I could repair 50% of them, and the rest served as free parts supply.
+As a kid, I picked only the Philips versions without PCB, because the PCBs were very low quality, and difficult to re solder.
+Without understanding much about the details, I could repair 50% of them, and the rest served as free parts supply.
 A good one would sell for 65 Guilders, which was really nice money in those days.
-I spend it on books and electronics parts.
-When I was 15 or so, my TV repair business dried up suddenly.
+I spend it on technical books and electronics parts.
+When I was 15, the TV repair business dried up suddenly.
 It was strange how that happened by surprise, but suddenly nobody wanted to have a B&W TV anymore, and every week you could see a few of those with the garbage in the streets.
 Nobody including myself bothered even to pick out the tubes.
-(And there was a Philips ECC83 in each of them, in the channel selector)
+(And there was a Philips ECC83 in each of them, in the channel selector... such a pity)

 I finished my electronics studies in 1984 at the Rotterdam Academy of Art and Technical Science, which later merged into Rotterdam University of Applied Sciences.

 I started my first job in R&D at the company 'van Berkel's Patent', now called DEKO.
 I was working on Analog to Digital converters and improving old power supplies.
 I liked bringing products with problems in good order again.
 I was able to give new life to a product called 834EP, an automatic meat slicer machine, controlled by microprocessor.
 In fact it was given up, because the motor control would blow up, and the A/D converter was instable and all kind of unexplainable defects of the power electronics.
-The basics of the whole machine was intelligent and clever made, and they did not understand why it failed yet so often.
-Unfortunately, the PCB lay out was done by a single person who had not the required understanding of RF problems, and I must say also the persons that were working on the faults and failures, used rather force methods than brains.
-So when a power transistor burned out too often, they just replaced it with parts of higher quality, or such with gold plated leads.
+The basics design of the machine was clever made, but the electronics failed too often.
+Failures were a big problem, because the machine was hard to ship, and meat factories, had production problems.
+Meaning, service engineers had to fly over to the actual location to repair them.
+Very nasty for everyone.
+The PCB lay out was done by an older person who was outsourced, and he was doing the PCB design at home.
+What a mistake that was.
+He had zero understanding of RF problems, and his work was not recognized as the problem source.
+While R&D said, the circuit is good, the blame fell on the electronic parts, and the assembly company, who made the PCBs for us.
+So when a transistor burned out, they just replaced it one of higher quality.
+Like the ones with gold plated leads, and using premium brands.
 If that didn't work, they put in just a higher power version, etc. They even dipped the whole PCB is special resin, assuming it was a humidity problem.
-But the real failure was the PCB board design.
+I found out, the real failure was just bad RF design of the PCB board itself.
 There was inductance and capacitive coupling everywhere.
-They let the 'new guy' give it a last try.
-It was allowed to change the schematics and PCB as I like, because frankly it was given up anyway.
+They let the 'new guy', which was me, give it a last try.
+It had full freedom to change the schematics and PCB as I like, because frankly, the product was given up anyway.
 I found many strange situations in the PCB design.
-They just designed on a CADET System, at those days a very good software.
-Only the maker of the PCBs, saw the things too easy.
-He mixed a design with microprocessor, with High Voltage switching electronics, and an A/D converter all on the same board.
-There was little awareness for RFI problems, decoupling, good grounding, and all of those issues.
-You can't just have a computer design program knock such a difficult PCB together.
+It was designed on a CADET System, at those days a very good software.
+Only the maker of the PCBs, saw the things too simple.
+He mixed a design with microprocessor, with High Voltage switching electronics, and an A/D converter all on the same PCB.
+For him, signal mass and ground was the same.
+There was zero awareness for RFI problems, decoupling, good grounding, and all of those issues.
+You can't just have a computer program knock such a PCB together.
 It took me half a year to improve the PCBs, and pay more attention to the high frequency aspects of this.
-But after this was done, came the message from the Rotterdam production site: 'll 834EP with redesigned boards are working good, right after assembly'.
+But after this was done, came the message from the Rotterdam production site: 'All 834EP with redesigned boards are working good, right after assembly' .
 They never had that situation before.
-After that I was given much nicer projects, but I had set my mind already on leaving this company.
+It was a break through, also for myself.
+I was given much nicer projects, but I had set my mind already on leaving this company.

 When I was already working in Germany at Hewlett Packard, my previous employer ramped up production of the 834EP very much.
-Recently, when I looked in the internet for this in, I saw 834EP is in production still, more than 35 years later, with the DEKO company, after I saved it from obsoletion in 1985.
+Recently, when I looked in the internet for this in, I saw 834EP is in production stillat the DEKO company, ever since I saved it from obsoletion in 1985.
+That is a production time of 40 years now!
+If you look at the picture, behind the red/green push buttons is the PCB.

 JAC-Music was founded in 1993, originally as a hobby, building 845 based SE amplifiers.
 Tax wise only making loss.
 In 1994 I got in contact with the AVVT Electron Tubes company by coincidence, and I kept in touch.
 In 1998 I proposed to do their worldwide distribution, and they agreed.
 At that time the profit was very small, and there were only three tubes in the program: 300B, 32B an 52B.
 For me this was just for the interest I had in it.
 I convinced Alesa Vaic to expand his product range, and we went through a very innovative period.
 We were the first to re-issue a single plate 2A3 tube, and mesh tubes, and other nice tubes like the AD1, PX4, PX25, and the 274A.